RickHoreman/ATP/README.md

 - Booleans are fairly simple;
   - `yesh` for true and
   - `nyet` for false
+- Return statements are simply `yeet` followed by some expression.
 - Code blocks are c++ style (indents dont matter) so we need code block open and closing characters...
   - For code block open we use `OwO` instead of `{`
   - For code block close we use `UwU` instead of `}`